less/old-lesscss.org/templates/pages/usage.md

 Debugging
 ---------

-It is possible to output rules in your css which allow tools to locate the source of the rule.
+It is possible to output rules in your CSS which allow tools to locate the source of the rule.

 Either specify the option `dumpLineNumbers` as above or add `!dumpLineNumbers:mediaQuery` to the url.